invertase/react-native-firebase-authentication-example/docs/google-auth.md

 As with all third party authentication providers you will need to configure your project details to use Google's SDK.

+Please note, Google authentication is currently only available on native platforms.

 ## Configuration

 This guide assumes that you have already created your Firebase app and configured your iOS and Android projects as explained in [README](README.md).

-To begin, replace the webClientId in `config.json` (found in the root directory of the app) with your own, which is used by the app to call `GoogleSignin.configure`; and is needed whenever that method is called.
+To begin, replace the webClientId in `src/config.json` with your own, which is used by the app to call `GoogleSignin.configure`; and is needed whenever that method is called.
 This ID is automatically generated when you create your Firebase project and you can find it under "Web Application -> Client ID" in your [Google Cloud Console](https://console.developers.google.com/apis/credentials).
 Make sure you select right project.

 ### IOS

 1. Open your project via XCode and navigate to your `GoogleService-Info.plist` file (normally located at `/ios/[YourApp]/Info.plist`).
 Copy your `REVERSED_CLIENT_ID` from this file.

-2. You can add this code manually by globally searching for `<!-- [ios] GoogleURLScheme -->` comment.
-Alternatively, click on your xcode project icon (blue one) and under Info tab expand `URL Types` panel.
+2. Alternatively, click on your xcode project icon (blue one) and under Info tab expand `URL Types` panel.
 Add new url type and under `URL Schema` paste your previously coppied `REVERSED_CLIENT_ID` field value.
 NOTE: you might see more entries here if you use other social auth providers like Facebook.
    ![google url type](/docs/assets/google-url-type.png)

 3. Run your app and make sure that everything is working.
-If you run into any trouble it is worth trying to clean your caches and restart XCode.
+If you run into any trouble it is worth trying to clean your caches and restart XCode (possibly via `npx react-native-clean-project`)

 ### Android